Edit on GitHub

 $ cd ~/catkin_ws && catkin_make

-• Create a swap file to prevent lack of memory in building OpenCV.
+• Create a swap file to prevent lack of memory when building OpenCV.

 $ sudo fallocate -l 4G /swapfile